Prague Experience logoPrague tourist information & travel guide logo

 Boats are either heated or air-conditioned depending on the weather, ensuring a comfortable and enjoyable experience in all conditions.

-From walking tours to bus tours to river cruises, there are many ways to uncover the wonder of Prague this Easter.
+From walking tours to bus tours to river cruises, there are so many ways to uncover the wonder of Prague this Easter.

 Entertainment in Prague